-- · Wreck of the Mahi: Oahu is a wonderful place to scuba dive, especially for those interested in wreck diving.
+- for those interested in wreck diving.
 One of the more famous wrecks in Hawaii is the Mahi, a 185-foot former minesweeper, which is easily accessible just south of Waianae.
 Abundant marine life makes it a great place to shoot photos-schools of lemon butterflyfish and ta'ape are so comfortable with divers and photographers that they practically pose.
-Eagle rays, green sea turtles, manta rays, and white-tipped sharks occasionally cruise by, and eels peek out from the wreck. - Kahuna Canyon: For non-wreck diving, one of the best dive spots in the summer is Kahuna Canyon.
-In Hawaiian, kahuna translates as priest, wise man, or sorcerer.
-This massive amphitheater near Mokuleia is a perfect example of something a sorcerer might conjure up: Walls rising from the ocean floor create the illusion of an underwater Grand Canyon.
-Inside the amphitheater, crab, octopi, slipper, and spiny lobsters abound (be aware that taking them in the summer is illegal), and giant trevally, parrotfish, and unicorn tangs congregate.
-Outside the amphitheater, you're likely to see the occasional shark in the distance.

-- Shark's Cove: The braver snorkelers might want to head to Shark's Cove, on the North Shore just off Kamehameha Highway, between Haleiwa and Pupukea.
-Sounds risky, we know, but we've never seen or heard of any sharks in this cove, and in summer this big, lava-edged pool is one of Oahu's best snorkeling spots.
+Eagle rays, green sea turtles, manta rays, and white-tipped sharks occasionally cruise by, and eels peek out from the wreck. - Kahuna Canyon: One of the most magical summer dive spots is Kahuna Canyon.
+Walls rise from the ocean floor to create the illusion of an underwater Grand Canyon.
+Inside the canyon, crab, octopi, slipper, and spiny lobsters abound (be aware that taking them in the summer is illegal), and giant trevally, parrotfish, and unicorn tangs congregate.
+Outside, you're likely to see the occasional shark in the distance. - Shark's Cove: Braver snorkelers might want to head to Shark's Cove, on the North Shore just off Kamehameha Highway, between Haleiwa and Pupukea.
+Sounds risky, we know, but we've never seen or heard of any sharks in this cove; and in summer this big, lava-edged pool is one of Oahu's best snorkeling spots.
 Waves splash over the natural lava grotto and cascade like waterfalls into the pool full of tropical fish.
-There are deep-sea caves to explore to the right of the cove. - Kapiolani Park Beach: In the center of this beach park, a section known as Queen's Beach or Queen's Surf Beach, between the Natatorium and the Waikiki Aquarium, is great for snorkeling.
-We prefer the reef in front of the Aquarium because it has easy access to the sandy shoreline and the waters are usually calm.
-It has the added advantage of being right next door to the Aquarium in case you see any flora or fauna you would like more information about.
+Deep-sea caves to explore are to the right of the cove.

+• Kapiolani Park Beach: In the center of this beach park, a section known as Queen's Beach or Queen's Surf Beach, between the Natatorium and the Waikiki Aquarium, is great for snorkeling.
+I prefer the reef in front of the Aquarium because it has easy access to the sandy shoreline and the waters are usually calm.
+Bonus: it's right next door to the Aquarium in case you see any flora or fauna you would like more information about.